testdrivenio/cache-django-view/ReadMe.md

 ## Conclusion

-In this article we talked about the different built-in options in Django for caching.
+In this article we talked about the different built-in options in Django for caching, as well as the different level of caching available.
 We also guided you step by step how to set up a cache on a view.
 First by using a decorator on the view, and then how to do it directly in the URLConf.

 Looking for more?